conradylx/Are_you_afraid_of_the_dark/README.md

 learning new technology.
 The implementation time is 2 business  days to learn the basics of the Scala language and implement a solution consisting in decomposing the image into 3 separate channels (red, green and blue) in order to analyze the darkness of the input image, calculate the darkness percentage, set new name of the file and place it in the correct folder depending of result.
-Additionally, in a separate file there is a treshold configuration file.
+Additionally, there is a treshold configuration file.

 ## Prerequisites